emmanuel-leclercq/PolynomialsHPC/README.md

 # PolynomialsHPC

-This is an attempt to build a headers-only high performance polynomial functions libraries, single parameter for now.
+This is an attempt to build a headers-only high performance single-variable polynomial functions libraries, over any ring (the ring doesn't have to be compatible with the Fourier transform).
+The dense polynomial class serves as a benchmark for the sparse polynomial class, which aims to achieve better memory performances.

 ### Polynomial (dense) class